vanyakosmos/reactor/README.md

 - use /help /settings /edit to monitor and control bot's behaviour

-## Usage in channel
+## Usage for channels

 - go to private chat with bot
-- /create
+- type /create
 - send message that you would like to "reactify"
-- go to the channel and publish that message via inline interface (`@botname uuid` -> pick message)
+- press "publish" -> pick channel -> pick message
-- press "vote" to add new reaction -> will be redirected to the private chat with bot -> send emoji/sticker
+- press "vote" to add new reaction -> user will be redirected to the private chat with bot -> send emoji/sticker to bot to add reaction

 ## Magic Marks

-(groups only)
+(group chats only)

 Apply special action by adding prefix to message's text/caption.

 ```
-# force bot to ignore message
+# force bot to ignore message (if chat settings allow this type of message to be automatically reposted)
 .-text

-# force bot to repost message
+# force bot to repost message (if bot was told to ignore this type of message)
 .+text

 # force bot to repost message on his behalf
 .++text

-# hide credits
+# hide credits (don't show who originally posted that message)
 .~text

-# show "a, b" buttons instead of default ones in that chat
+# show "👍 👎" buttons instead of default ones in that chat
 .``text
 .`👍 👎`text